 Housing and Schools

-Housing is relatively expensive in Boston, roughly equivalent to Seattle, though less than New York City, Washington DC, or the major cities in California (see examples).
+Housing is relatively expensive in Boston, roughly equivalent to Seattle, San Diego, Washington DC, Miami and Los Angeles, though less than New York City or cities in the Bay Area in California (see examples).
 To compensate, the BCRP offers higher than average salaries.
-In addition, Children’s Hospital offers a Lease Guarantee program.
-If a landlord requires advance payment of the last month’s rent and/or a security deposit, Children’s Hospital will guarantee payment to the landlord.
-Details of the Lease Guarantee Program and other useful housing information is available on the Children’s Hospital Website (read more).
+In addition, Boston Children’s Hospital and Boston Medical Center offer a Lease Guarantee program.
+If a landlord requires advance payment of the last month’s rent and/or a security deposit, Boston Children’s Hospital or Boston Medical Center will guarantee payment to the landlord.
+Details of the BCH Lease Guarantee Program and other useful housing information is available on the Boston Children’s Hospital Website here and the Boston Medical Center program here.
 Real estate information is available from a number of sources including the Boston Globe, which also publishes a useful rental search engine.
-Other good sources for rental housing are Rental Beast, the Harvard Off-Campus Rentals, the Harvard Housing Office, Craig’s List and the information on Housing and other topics on the website of the BCH Office of Fellowship Training.
-For those interested in purchasing property, the Harvard Faculty Real Estate Office provides useful services.
+Other good sources for rental housing are Rental Beast, the Harvard Off-Campus Rentals, the Harvard Housing Office, Craig’s List, Zillow, and Zumper.

 Boston and Cambridge schools are variable but the schools in Brookline, Newton and many other suburban communities are outstanding.
 The Greatschools website contains considerable information about individual schools.
-Other useful information about public schools, private schools, and charter schools is also available.
+Data on test scores for children in Massachusetts schools is also available here.

 For those interested in nannies, the Brigham and Women’s Hospital’s Office for Women’s Careers, hosts a Nanny Network list-serve, which offers a forum for faculty and residents to share nanny requests, as well as information on nannies who may be leaving your family once you’ve ‘outgrown them’.
 To join the list-serve send an email to firstname.lastname@example.org with “I want to join the Nanny Network” in the subject line.
 Care.com also offers listings of nannies.